Simple tips to help organize your self employment taxes:

 First things first – KEEP ALL OF YOUR RECEIPTS.
 Yes, even that receipt for $2.06.
 It may seem silly at the time, but I promise you those little expenses really add up!
 Keep every receipt as you get them, and stash them in a certain place until you can organize them.
 I put them in this organizer on my desk:

 Call me old fashioned, but I still keep the paper copies.
-If I had unlimited funds, I’d love one of these electronic receipt filers
+Someday, I’d love one of these electronic receipt filers – would really help with keeping things digitally organized.

 Ideally – you will organize these at least once a month.
 But sometimes it doesn’t happen for a few months, and that’s OK as long as you can carve out some time to organize them all together.
 Take those receipts that you’ve stored in one spot and spread them out on a large surface.
 Then organize them by date (oldest to newest).
 If you have a few months worth of receipts, then organize them by month first, and then by date.